 Orbit Cycles (Long Distance) – Harrier Expedition, Harrier Fast Tour (steel) – £1190 to £1795

-Our take: Two different bikes, one a 26″ expedition bike and a 700c road tourer.
+My take: Two different bikes, one a 26″ expedition bike and a 700c road tourer.
 Choice of butterfly handlebars or drop handlebars.
 That makes these bikes relatively good value with a heap of options.

-Oxford Bike Works (Long Distance) – Model 1, Model 2, Model 3 (steel) – £850 to £2000
+Oxford Bike Works (Long Distance) – Model 1, Model 2, Model 3, Expedition (steel) – £850 to £2000

 Raleigh (Long Distance) – Gran Tour, Sojourn (steel) – £645 to £1100

 My take: I love the Sojourn!
 The geometry is great: 460mm chainstays and it’s long wheelbase are perfect.
 It comes with a Brooks saddle standard as well as good gear ratios, disc brakes, barend shifters, a 9s drivetrain and a solid steel frame.
 The Gran Tour represents great value for money.

 Revolution (Long Distance) – Country Traveller, Country Explorer, Country Premier (steel) – £499 to £799

 My take: Super good value touring bikes using decent quality steel frames, drivetrains and disc brakes on the upper models.
 Choose from butterfly or drop handlebars.

 Ridgeback (Long Distance) – Tour, Voyage, Journey, Panorama (steel) – £599 to £1249

 My take: Nice Reynolds steel frames with decent geometry available at a good price.
 The bikes are all spec’d with STI shifters, which are something I’d change.

 Roberts Cycles (Long Distance) – Clubman, Cumbria, Transcontinental, Roughstuff (steel) – £1295 to £1395 (Frameset only!)